crisarji/bvb-quiniela-docs/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

+#Note: add the .env file in the root folder and te Storyblok key
+$ STORYBLOK_PREVIEW_KEY=ASDJKSAFHJFDJKSHFDJKSHFKS

 # build for production and launch server
 $ npm run build
 $ npm run start